The Museum of North Craven Life

 “In Yorkshire, when two or three are gathered together, they start a Museum” – Michael Loynd

-The Museum of North Craven Life was founded in 1976 by the Settle and District Civic Society, then chaired by Alan Bennett.
+The Museum of North Craven Life was founded in 1976 by the Settle and District Civic Society, then chaired by author and playwright Alan Bennett.
 This later developed into the North Craven Building Preservation Trust and the North Craven Heritage Trust, with the two organisations continuing to work closely together.
 In a period of rapid change, people recognised the need to preserve the objects, sights, sounds and memories of North Craven before they disappeared.
 Today, the Museum continues to collect and share its resources and to celebrate all that makes North Craven unique.